ARM-software/CMSIS-RTX/Documentation/Doxygen/src/system_reqs.md

 ## Processor Requirements {#tpProcessor}

-RTX assumes a fully functionable processor and uses the following hardware features.
+RTX assumes a fully functional processor and uses the following hardware features.
 It does not implement any confidence test for processor validation which should be provided by an user-supplied software test library.

 \if ARMv8M
 ### Cortex-M0/M0+/M23 device {#tpCortexM0_M0P_M23}
 \endif

 \ifnot ARMv8M
 ### Cortex-M0/M0+ device {#tpCortexM0_M0P_M23}
 \endif